tgrbin/songuess_chrome_extension/README.md

 ## Issues

-You can detach/attach if there are any problems, the game should continue normally.
+You can stop/start the game if there are any problems, it should continue normally.

 If the server crashes, you'll have to contact me to restart manually.